walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 In the *Event-Driven Programming* section, I defined a function which displayed a message to players every time they broke a block.
 Imagine if I wanted to keep a count of how many blocks each player has broken?
-This is where JavaScript's Objecct literals come in handy.
-An object literal in javascript is simply a way of creating a new Object on-the-fly in your code.
+This is where JavaScript's Object literals come in handy.
+An object literal in JavaScript is simply a way of creating a new Object on-the-fly in your code.
 This is an example...

     var myNewObject = { name: 'walter', country: 'Ireland' };